LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU Schedule Analysis

-- The Lady Tigers took down the No. 24 Tennessee Lady Volunteers in a 76-68 win on January 30, which was their best victory of the season.
+- The Lady Tigers' best win this season came in a 76-68 victory against the No. 24 Tennessee Lady Volunteers on January 30.

-- The Lady Tigers have six wins against Quadrant 1 opponents, tied for the 21st-most in Division 1.
+- The Lady Tigers have tied for the 21st-most Quadrant 1 victories in the nation (six).

-- LSU has nine wins versus Quadrant 2 teams, tied for the second-most in the nation.

-- The Lady Tigers have seven wins versus Quadrant 3 teams, tied for the 44th-most in Division 1.

 LSU 2022-23 Best Wins